Update: A Guide to Uruguay’s Legal System and Research

 In issues pertaining to property rights and their guarantees, secured interests in property and contracts are recognized and enforced.
 Mortgages exist, and there is a recognized and reliable system of recording such securities.
 Uruguay’s legal system protects the acquisition and disposition of all property, including land, buildings, and mortgages.
 Nevertheless, execution of guarantees is usually a slow process.

-The only two sources of Law in Uruguay are the Constitution and the Law.
-Juridical custom is only a source of law when the law expressly refers to it, and general legal principles are only used as instruments of interpretation.
+The only two sources of Law in Uruguay are the Constitution and the legislation.
+Custom is only a source of law when the law expressly refers to it, and settled views among scholars and case law are only used as instruments of interpretation.

 The structure of the Uruguayan juridical system is strongly pyramidal in shape, with the Constitution at the apex.
 Below the Constitution is the Law (and Departmental Council decrees—departmental legislative acts which are binding within their territory—the decrees of the Executive Branch, Ministerial Resolutions, etc.)

 Bills may originate amongst the citizens (by means of a popular initiative, both for the passing or the repeal of a law), in the Legislative Branch (in any of the two Houses of Parliament) or in the Executive Branch.
 However, legislative initiatives in matters related to the budget, public expenditure, tax exemptions, and minimum wages are the exclusive prerogative of the Executive Branch (in its capacity as leader of the State’s economic policy), as are bills which are declared urgent.